Blog/AI Marketing

 1. Cross-platform breadth.
 Most accountants run Google Ads, Meta retargeting, plus Google Business Profile management at minimum.
 Larger firms add LinkedIn for advisory and audit campaigns.
 An agent that only handles Meta is a half-tool.
 An agent that handles all four through one OAuth flow saves the integration tax.

 2. Multi-location GBP support.
 Multi-office firms need one agent managing every Google Business Profile from one dashboard.
-The agent should track per-location call volume, per-location review velocity, and per-location ranking changes for "CPA near [city]" plus the firm's named services.
+The agent should track per-location call volume, per-location review velocity, and per-location ranking changes for 'CPA near [city]' plus the firm's named services.

 5. Integration with the firm's tech stack.
 The agent should pull from the firm's intake form provider, CRM (Canopy, TaxDome, Karbon, Ignition), plus accounting-specific review surfaces.
 Generic marketing agents often miss the last 20 percent of accounting-vertical context.